admb-project/admb/scripts/docker/quickstart-unix.md

 The procedure below shows how to use the container's interactive command line shell to build and run models.

-1. Use docker to open container's interactive shell and mount current local directory to the container.
+1. Use Docker to open container's interactive shell and mount current local directory to the container.

    For Windows host,